carlomilanesi/measures-rs/docs/Tutorial.md

 So, the function `from_direction` gets a `MeasurePoint` having an angle as its unit, and constructs a `Measure2d` of norm 1.
 Because any measure must have a unit, the unit of the constructed 2D vector must be specified or inferred from the statement in which this function is used.

-Conversely, any object of type Measure2d can be converted to an `UnsignedDirection` by the method `unsigned_direction`, and it can be converted to a `SignedDirection` by the method `signed_direction`.
+Conversely, any object of type Measure2d can be converted to an `UnsignedDirection` by its method `unsigned_direction`, and it can be converted to a `SignedDirection` by its method `signed_direction`.
-Also in this case the unit of the destination angle must be specified or inferred:
+Also in this case, the unit of the destination angle must be specified or inferred:
 ```rust
     let m = Measure2d::<MilePerHour>::new(0., -10.);
     let signed_direction = m.signed_direction::<Degree>();